PetToyCo/mainTitle_price/README.md

 This service uses Jest for unit testing of the mongoose database schema and server endpoints, and Jest with Enzyme for testing of the React components.
 From within the root directory: npm run test

+## Deployment
+1. In server.js uncomment lines 14-27 and comment out lines 30-45
+2. In database/index.js uncomment line 4 and comment out line 7
+3. In client/src/index.jsx uncomment lines 45 and 82 and comment out lines 48 and 85

+To restore the service to deployment mode, do the reverse of the above steps, and update any IP addresses that may have changed.